ohadbamram/Cloud-Computing-Projects/Project1/README.md

 ## Acknowledgments
 This project was part of a cloud computing course at Reichman University.
 Special thanks to Dr. Daniel Yellin for his guidance and resources.

-For any issues or suggestions, please open an issue or contribute via a pull request!

 ---